CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 # Data Management
 *Authors: Enze Chen*

-In this document, we will cover how to create datasets on Citrination, how to upload data to these datasets, and how the data is formatted on the web UI.
+In this guide, we will cover how to create datasets on Citrination, how to upload data to these datasets, and how the data is formatted on the web UI.
 For demonstration purposes, we will be working with a subset of the full [Band gaps from Strehlow and Cook](https://citrination.com/datasets/1160/) dataset.

 ## Learning outcomes
-After reading this document, you should feel comfortable with:
+After reading this guide, you should feel comfortable with:
 * Uploading new data to datasets on Citrination
 * Viewing and managing datasets on Citrination
 * Reading PIF records on Citrination